What’s New

 #4 Aramata Gorge

-One last recommendation takes you a even deeper into the wilderness for some truly untouched autumn scenery.
+One last recommendation takes you even deeper into the wilderness for some truly untouched autumn scenery.

 Aramata Gorge, about a 15 min drive towards the mountains from Natadera/Yunokuni, offers some pretty autumn foliage alongside a gushing river!